Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 OpenPGP is a *standard*, meaning a set of formal rules that a program has to follow in order to be interoperable with other programs complying with the same standard.

 PGP is *one such program* implementing the OpenPGP standard.
-It even predates the standard by 7 years, being released in 1991.
-Due to legal concerns, the open standard was derived *from* PGP and first released in 1998.
+In fact, it is the first program to implement the standard, because it predates OpenPGP by 7 years, being released in 1991.
+Due to legal concerns, the open standard was derived *from* PGP, and not the other way round.

 As a commercial program, PGP changed ownership several times, and is currently developed by [Broadcom](https://www.broadcom.com/products/cybersecurity/information-protection/encryption).